This page tells you about:

 - Order on Court Fee Waiver (Superior Court) (FW-003)

-- You can get the Answer paperwork in person (free) at the Self Service Center (click for information on the Self-Help Center) in the Notre Dame Courthouse located at 99 Notre Dame Avenue.
+- You can get the Answer paperwork in person (free) at the Self Service Center (click for information on the Self-Help Center) at the Family Justice Center Courthouse.

 - You might be able to get help with the Answer paperwork at one of the community agencies listed on the UD resources page.